ravisd-developer/ravipurseupdated/wp-content/themes/photo-perfect/readme.txt

 == Description ==

 Photo Perfect is a responsive photography WordPress Theme for professional photographer, photo bloggers and creative peeps.
 Theme is very easy to customize, maintain and use on a daily basis.
 If you are looking to make a strong online brand presence through their creative and innovative work then this theme is made for you.
+Official Support Forum: https://themepalace.com/support-forum/ Full Demo: https://wenthemes.com/theme-demos/?demo=photo-perfect

 == Installation ==